 I have had the good fortune to be witness to the evolution of rheumatology and our understanding of arthritis and the development of effective therapies.
 With our aging population, rheumatologists frequently see patients in their 60s, 70s, and older, who want to maintain an active and vibrant lifestyle.
 With the knowledge that we have gained about how the musculoskeletal system works, and the remarkable advances in arthritis treatment, this goal is within reach.

-Sheldon Cooper, MD, MACR, is a rheumatologist at The University of Vermont Medical Center and professor at the University of Vermont College of Medicine.
+Sheldon Cooper, MD, MACR, is a rheumatologist at The University of Vermont Medical Center and professor at the Larner College of Medicine at UVM.